rtjk/word2vec-figures/README.md

 # word2vec-figures
-I'm putting the figures i made for my thesis/report on word2vec here until I find a better, more definitive home for them
+I'm putting the figures I made for my thesis/report on word2vec here until I find a better, more definitive home for them